-We serve more than 220 countries and territories around the world, along with domestic delivery service within 54 countries.
+We serve more than 220 countries and territories around the world.
+We have a significant presence in all of the world's major economies.

 Report the nature of ownership and legal form.
-102-5

 Publicly traded company.

 Report the markets served (including geographic breakdown, sectors served, and types of customers and beneficiaries).